broadinstitute/sherlock/sherlock/internal/models/README.md

 You might think that because `m.Association` is `*MyAssociation`, it is already a pointer you can pass to Gorm.

 You'd be wrong, unfortunately.
 You need to do `&m.Association`, effectively passing `**MyAssociation` to Gorm (!).
 Gorm will work as expected from here on out, it'll pierce through the pointers to load values into the struct.

+#### Gorm functions seem to have no effect

+You're probably doing something that's changing the Gorm session from a hook.
+This breaks Gorm, unfortunately.

+This means you can't change the context/user or begin skipping hooks from a hook.